andyblarblar/timebay/docs/design.md

 - Connected messages are sent continuously as a heartbeat, since when they are sent only once a late connecting GUI cannot discover the node.
+- If a node has an internet connection at boot, it will attempt to OTA update itself by git pulling the timebay repo, then rebuilding the docker container.

 ## Networking choices